 How to Identify Dandelion

-There are many plant lookalikes which have similar leaves, but luckily no poisonous lookalikes exist locally.
-If you are trying to identify the edible leaves before the flowers are in bloom know that dandelion leaves are hairless, and their toothed edges will always point towards to base of the stem, unlike their lookalikes (note the French name, “dent de lion” or lion’s tooth).
-There is only one flower per stem, and all leaves form at the base of the stem and spread out like a petal of roses.
+There are many plant lookalikes that have similar leaves, but luckily no poisonous lookalikes exist locally on Vancouver Island.
+If you are trying to identify the edible leaves before the flowers are in bloom, know that dandelion leaves are hairless, and their toothed edges will always point towards to base of the stem, unlike their lookalikes.
+Note the French name, “dent de lion” or lion’s tooth.

 How To Preserve Dandelion